Schuch666/TEMPO_Training/README.md

 # TEMPO Training (2025-01-29)
-Wellcome to the TEMPO training, this is the suport document.
+Wellcome to the TEMPO training, this is the support document.

 ## Before start this training you need: